ProJSLib/jsbits/packages/deep-clone/README.md

-Try to limit the usage of this function to POJOs, as this function does not work for objects with constructor that requires parameters (other than some JS own Objects), nor objects with recursive references.
+Try to limit the usage of this function to POJOs, as this function does not work for objects with constructor that requires parameters (other than the most JS built-in Objects), nor objects with recursive references.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |